robododge/7641-codeonly/assignment4/README.md

 ---------------------
 1. Make sure you have java installed, preferable Java JDK 15+
 2. run these gradle commands from the omscs_ml_a4_burlap directory
-   a. ./gradlew build
+   - ./gradlew build
-   b. ./gradlew publishToMavenLocal
+   - ./gradlew publishToMavenLocal
 3. run these gradle commands from the cs7641_mdp/experiments directory
-   a. ./gradlew MyLrgBDIterVIPI
+   - ./gradlew MyLrgBDIterVIPI
-   b. ./gradlew MyLrgGWGammaVIPI
+   _ ./gradlew MyLrgGWGammaVIPI
-   c. ./gradlew MySmBDGammaVIPI
+   - ./gradlew MySmBDGammaVIPI
-   d. ./gradlew MySmGWGammaVIPI
+   - ./gradlew MySmGWGammaVIPI
-   e. ./gradlew QonlyDBAlpha
+   - ./gradlew QonlyDBAlpha
-   f. ./gradlew QonlyGWlpha
+   - ./gradlew QonlyGWlpha

 Run the plotting